jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

     score.i(1, 0, 0.5, 0.707, 1, 1)

 The former plays a kick drum while the latter plays a snare.
-Though looking at the code you might not know which is which and who is who. [#darksideofthemoon]_ This is because the classic Csound events are more or less just data, and don't naturally signify what's behind the data.
+Though looking at the code *who knows which is which and who is who*. [#darksideofthemoon]_ This is because the classic Csound events are more or less just data, and don't naturally signify what's behind the data.